AbductiveLearning/ABLkit/README.md

 </div>

-# Abductive Learning (ABL) Package
+# Abductive Learning (ABL) Kit

-**ABL-Package** is an open source library for **Abductive Learning (ABL)**.
+**ABL Kit** is an open source toolkit library for **Abductive Learning (ABL)**.
 ABL is a novel paradigm that integrates machine learning and logical reasoning in a unified framework.
 It is suitable for tasks where both data and (logical) domain knowledge are available.

-Key Features of ABL-Package:
+Key Features of ABL Kit:

 - **Great Flexibility**: Adaptable to various machine learning modules and logical reasoning components.
 - **User-Friendly**: Provide data, model, and KB, and get started with just a few lines of code.
 - **High-Performance**: Optimization for high accuracy and fast training speed.

-ABL-Package encapsulates advanced ABL techniques, providing users with an efficient and convenient package to develop dual-driven ABL systems, which leverage the power of both data and knowledge.
+ABL Kit encapsulates advanced ABL techniques, providing users with an efficient and convenient toolkit to develop dual-driven ABL systems, which leverage the power of both data and knowledge.

 To learn how to use it, please refer to - [document](https://www.lamda.nju.edu.cn/abl_test/docs/build/html/index.html).